skavy359/SkillSync/README.md

 # SkillSync - Learning Analytics Platform

-A modern, professional SaaS-style learning analytics platform built with React and TailwindCSS.
+A modern, professional SaaS-style learning analytics platform built with React and SpringBoot.
 Track your skills, log learning sessions, monitor progress, and analyze your learning patterns.

 ## ✨ Features

-### Core Features
 - 📊 **Dashboard** - Overview of learning progress with activity heatmap and quick actions
 - 💡 **Skills Management** - Track and organize learning skills with multiple levels
 - 🕐 **Sessions Tracking** - Comprehensive view of all learning sessions with search and statistics